In the hills of Foggia, Puglia: Watermills, orecchiette, and authentic mountain towns

 This is the Italy I love, the un-rushed, un-touristed, authentic Italy.
 The kind that could be a movie set, with Nannas hanging out of windows and mopeds parked up in rows.

-Foggia may have seemed forgotten in time, but I was glad it wasn’t overlooked from our Puglia trip.
+Foggia may have seemed forgotten in time, but I was glad it wasn’t overlooked from our Puglia road trip.

-How to get to Puglia and Foggia: If visiting by air, then flying into Bari is the most obvious option, although Brindisi airport further south also provides international flights and is a good starting point for a road-trip if you are exploring all of Puglia.
-For the hills and mountains of Puglia, flying into Bari and hiring a car will bring you here with a driving time of around two hours.
+How to get to Puglia and Foggia: If arriving in Puglia by plane, then Bari airport is the best option.
+Brindisi airport also provides international flights and is a good starting point for a road trip if you are exploring all of Puglia.
+Hire a car, or travel to the hill towns by bus with connections in Foggia town.
+More information on Puglia can be found on the Puglia tourism website.

 Leave a Reply

-Want to join the discussion?Feel free to contribute!
+Want to join the discussion?